Applications

 python ./encodings/efl.py --n1 10 --n2 14 --deactivateCovering --maxClosedNeighborhood 7 --selectCriticalSubgraph 8 --args-SMS "--min-chromatic-index-hypergraph 8"

-To enumerate planar graphs, using different encodings, use ./encodings/planar.py with the following commands ($n stands for the number of vertices):
+To enumerate planar graphs, using different encodings, use ./encodings/planar.py with the following commands ($n stands for the number of vertices).
+The theoretical part is described in the paper "SAT-Based Generation of Planar Graphs" (link):

 • Kuratowski based encoding: